michaelnguyen974/CV/README.md

 I consider myself a highly adaptive individual able to adjust based on the situation.

-- Once I arrived to start my placement year in China with Goldwind, I found out during my onboarding process that I wasn't suited for the role they needed.
-Already settled and not keen on returning home empty handed, I asked my superior if there was a purpose I _could_ fill in the department.
+Once I arrived to start my placement year in China with Goldwind, I found out during my onboarding process that I wasn't suited for the role they needed.
+I asked my superior if there was a purpose I _could_ fill in the department.
 Noticing a communication issue with a different member of staff and an international intern, I inquired if it would be appropriate for me to take care of the English speaking staff and escalate if necessary.
 It turned out to be a fruitful endeavour, creating a role for myself where I could use the skills I had and providing relief for an understaffed IT team.

 ### Teamwork / Mediation